-Tan'thalon, western quarter-

 "You're still holding it?"
 Talia's voice cracked.

 The Diviner exhaled slowly.
-"If I let go now, it collapses."
+"If I let go now, it will collapse."

 Talia pushed upright, ignoring the way her head spun.